developersworkspace/Production-Apps/Redis-Cluster/README.md

 # Redis Cluster

-## Installing a Redis cluster on a Linux server.
+## Installing a Redis Cluster on a Linux server.

 Run this command on your Linux server